-Our unlimited potential to invent, to suspend disbelief, to conjure and imagine is the key component in all paintings.
+Our unlimited potential to invent, suspend disbelief, conjure and imagine is the key component in all paintings.
 The painter collaborates with the viewer and inhabits the role of spectator, both parties temporarily failing to distinguish between what is real and what is imaginary.
-They work side by side, interchangeable, a form of aesthetic schizophrenia.
+They work side by side, interchangeably, a form of aesthetic schizophrenia.

 Thank you for reading my contemporary art blog.
 Please take the opportunity to look at my collection of paintings in the online gallery.
 All of my paintings are original artworks on high-quality canvas frames.
 If you are interested in purchasing a specific painting, please get in touch to check current availability or to discuss a commission.
 Please contact me.